ndconline/insta/docs/REVERSE_ENGINEERING.md

 ```

 This prints every service/characteristic/descriptor UUID and which are
 readable/writable/notifiable.
-Write these down — you'll be looking for a
+Write these down, you'll be looking for a
 vendor-specific (long, not "0000XXXX-...") service that isn't Battery
 (0x180F) or Device Information (0x180A).
 That's almost certainly the
 control channel.